wailmur/garak-but-functional/README.md

 ```
 with the one in this repository

+Other files that will be used later are found in the "Useful Files" folder of this repository.
+Make sure to copy them to your virtual environment. (or don't, its up to you if you want to make them yourself)

 ### Important Things to Add
 AWS EC2 Instances do not have NVIDIA drivers installed by default, which are required for TAP to work, so please install the appropriate drivers.